beh0115/pedagogy4liaisons-untlibraries/types.md

 ## Feminism
 **Cochran, Dory.
 2016.
 “Using Pop Culture, Feminist Pedagogy, and Current Events to Help Students Explore Multiple Sides of an Argument.”
-In Pagowsky and McElroy, 109-116.**
+In Pagowsky and McElroy(b), 109-116.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Drawing on the works of bell hooks, Cochran employs feminist pedagogy in her classroom as a way to encourage “self-reflection and critical listening” while discussing difficult social and cultural topics in safe, collaborative spaces.
 Cochran uses pop culture or current event topics because it allows students to learn how to research topics that they are familiar with and more likely have interest discussing multiple viewpoints.  </p>

 **Ladenson, Sharon.
 2016.
 “Speaking Up: Using Feminist Pedagogy to Raise Critical Questions in the Information Literacy Classroom.”
-In Pagowsky and McElroy, 41-48.**
+In Pagowsky and McElroy(b), 41-48.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Ladenson proposes methods to combine feminist pedagogy with collaborative, learner-centered instructional design.
 She explains that feminist classrooms are egalitarian in nature and foster open discussion environments that organically allow students to arrive at understanding through “critical inquiry.”  </p>